Thermodynamics of relativistic quantum fields confined in cavities: Background

 and analogously for every other quantity that is a function of the parameter $h$, such as suitable measures of entanglement \cite{Bruschi:Dragan:2013}.
-The list of properties satisfied in that case by the Bogoliubov coefficients for specific applications to moving cavities can be found in (\ref{perturbative:contributions:to:bogoliubov:identities}), see also \cite{Bruschi:Dragan:2013}.
+The list of properties satisfied by the Bogoliubov coefficients for specific applications to moving cavities can be found in \eqref{perturbative:contributions:to:bogoliubov:identities}, see also \cite{Bruschi:Dragan:2013}.